 Gates also said an Ottawa lab is collecting tick and Lyme Disease statistics to help map the spread.
 Ottawa Public Health officials are also testing ticks as it reported the highest number of local cases ever in 2013, with 47.

-On Thursday, a private member’s bill from Green Party leader Elizabeth May arrives on the floor of a House of Commons committee.
+On Thursday, a private member’s bill from Green Party leader Elizabeth May will arrive on the floor of a House of Commons committee.
 It calls for a national strategy to tackle the chronic condition of Lyme Disease.

 - Watch for ticks from early spring to late fall every year.